sbstn-jmnz/sbstn-jmnz.github.io/_javascript/intro.md

 + As Ruby it is dynamic typed.
 Variables don't have types, but objects they refer to do.

 + The primitive object types are `"object", "string", "array", "number", "boolean", "function" and "undefined"`.
 Just write `typeof(album)` and you'll get it's primitive type.
+One very weird situation is that `typeof(NaN)` is "number".
+Give it a try.
+So we have to be really careful about when passing the result of a function expecting

 + Classes and types matter even less than in Ruby.
 JavaScript has no classes, but there are some codding conventions that are used to achieve some of the effects on having classes.